What's more important than safeguarding your family's future?

 With a living trust, you also have a lot more freedom to control your property after passing away.
 For example, if you have minor children, you can set up the trust to receive property when they reach a certain age or even have multiple distributions when they reach certain ages.
 Instead of receiving assets outright at age 18, a trust can call that their share would be received as follows:

 Werner Law Firm’s estate planning attorneys are dedicated to representing clients who wish to create a smooth succession plan.
-If you have any questions or would like an overview of the process, feel free to contact us for a free telephone consultation.
-We will explain the legal process in creating these documents, determine what would be most beneficial to you, and figure out a game plan moving forward.
+If you have any questions or want an overview of the process, feel free to contact us for a free telephone consultation.
+We will explain the legal process of creating these documents, determine what would be most beneficial to you, and figure out a game plan moving forward.

 Some people take the approach of simply transferring assets or signing a deed to put their children on title to their property.
 This is generally a bad idea, for a number of reasons: